I recently read an article on founder equity in start-ups (don’t ask!) in which the author always referred to start-up founders as “he.”

-We can use that power to reinforce outdated stereotypes.
+We can use that power to reinforce outdated stereotypes… or we can use it to reinforce reality.

-Or we can use it to support the reality that, with every passing day, gendered language is less accurate, less equitable, and less reflective of the world we really live in.
+What is that reality?
+It’s that — with every passing day — gendered language is less accurate, less equitable, and less reflective of the real world we live in.

 So yes, it can be hard to let go of gendered language (particularly when we’re under pressure; for example, giving a high-stakes talk, or speaking to a large group).